ViLinh27/stats-preview-card-component/README-template.md

 - [google paragraph font](https://fonts.google.com/specimen/Lexend+Deca) - font for paragraph
 - [background url ref](https://www.telerik.com/forums/insert-image-into-a-div-tag-background-property-when-an-image-is-selected-from-image-manager)- helps with adding image via css
 - [flexbox help](https://the-echoplex.net/flexyboxes/?fixed-height=on&display=flex&flex-direction=row&flex-wrap=nowrap&justify-content=center&align-items=flex-start&align-content=center&order%5B%5D=0&flex-grow%5B%5D=0&flex-shrink%5B%5D=1&flex-basis%5B%5D=auto&align-self%5B%5D=auto&order%5B%5D=0&flex-grow%5B%5D=0&flex-shrink%5B%5D=1&flex-basis%5B%5D=auto&align-self%5B%5D=auto)-help with flexbox
+- [overlay image with color css](https://www.delftstack.com/howto/css/css-image-overlay-color/)-I needed help trying to figure out how to change the color of the image with css
+- [codepen reference for color overlay](https://codepen.io/sonawaneapekshit/pen/RwbmOgW)-reference for overlaying color to image
+- [filter css reference](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)- This would help with adding higher contrast to the image
+- [filter w3schools reference](https://www.w3schools.com/cssref/css3_pr_filter.asp)-more reference for how to use filter property in css

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**